google/ads-api-report-fetcher/README.md

 * `ads-config` - a path to yaml file with config for Google Ads, by default assuming 'google-ads.yaml' in the current folder
 * `account` - Ads account id, aka customer id, it can contain multiple ids separated with comma, also can be specified in google-ads.yaml as 'customer-id' (as string or list)
-* `input` - input type - where queries are coming from (Python only).
+* `input` - input type - where queries are coming from.
 Supports the following values:
   * `file` - (default) local or remote (GCS, S3, Azure, etc.) files
   * `console` - data are read from standard input
 * `output` - output type, Supports the following values: